 I am a Cultural Ambassador for Cornwall 365 and I was invited to see the latest performance at Trebah Garden – Scraww.
-It is a promenade performance which is on most evenings until 25th August.
-Actors mingle with the audience and the story unfolds as you wend your way through the paths and tracks overhung with a canopy of exotic foliage from plants sourced from all over the world.
+It was a promenade performance in which actors mingle with the audience and the story unfolds as you wend your way through the paths and tracks overhung with a canopy of exotic foliage from plants sourced from all over the world.

 Gaggle Haus theatre has pushed the boundaries of outdoor performance this time by issuing every member of the audience with disco style headphones to make this a truly immersive experience, with activity, audio accompaniment and visual delights from the natural surroundings and the actors.